deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_1/result_edc_vc.md

 ##### EDC implementations
 As there is no TCK (Technology Compatibility Kit) has been published, there is no implementation can "conform" to DSP.
 However, there is a work in progress and EDC does intend to pass the TCK when it is available.
 [Refer here](https://github.com/eclipse-edc/Connector/discussions/4351#discussioncomment-10009825).

-"EDC implements the following states in the [ContractNegotiationStates](https://github.com/eclipse-edc/Connector/blob/f9f4d181cd92514ef1b2d9af96d14ab7ad77757f/spi/control-plane/contract-spi/src/main/java/org/eclipse/edc/connector/controlplane/contract/spi/types/negotiation/ContractNegotiationStates.java#L25)
+EDC implements the following states in the [ContractNegotiationStates](https://github.com/eclipse-edc/Connector/blob/f9f4d181cd92514ef1b2d9af96d14ab7ad77757f/spi/control-plane/contract-spi/src/main/java/org/eclipse/edc/connector/controlplane/contract/spi/types/negotiation/ContractNegotiationStates.java#L25)
 - INITIAL(50)
 - REQUESTING(100)
 - REQUESTED(200)